renlabs-dev/torus-hackathon-template/README.md

 $ python script.py <num_posts>
 ```

+Look at `chat_history_example.json` to see some posts generated with the default system prompt.

 ## Ideas for generating interesting posts
 - Modify `systemprompt.md`
 - Try different AI models via OpenRouter